nebula-orchestrator/docs/docs/api.md

 ```

 # Rolling restart app
-not fully implemented yet - do not use!!!
+Stops a container and then starts it up again, rolls for each container of the app running on the server 1 at a time.

-note that restarting an app also force pulling the latest version of the docker container so can be used as a form of deployment method assuming that the you overwritten the container tag in your docker registry with a newer version
+Note that rolling restarting an app also force pulling the latest version of the docker container so can be used as a form of deployment method assuming that the you overwritten the container tag in your docker registry with a newer version

  **request**